Expert covariational reasoning resources in physics graphing tasks: Abstract

 \section{Abstract}

 Developing and making sense of quantitative models is a core practice of physics.
 Covariational reasoning---considering how the changes in one quantity affect changes in another, related quantity---is an essential part of modeling quantitatively.
-Covariational reasoning has been studied widely in mathematics education research, but has only begun to be used in physics education research.
-We present evidence from three studies of 25 individual interviews with physics experts, in which the experts were asked to reason out loud while generating graphical models.
-We analyze the studies through the lens of covariational reasoning frameworks from mathematics education research, and determine that the frameworks are useful but do not completely describe the covariational reasoning of the physics experts we interviewed.
+Covariational reasoning has been studied widely in mathematics education research, but the language of covariation has only begun to be used in physics education research.
+We present evidence from 25 individual interviews with physics experts, in which the experts were asked to reason out loud while generating graphical models.
+We analyze the interviews through the lens of covariational reasoning frameworks from mathematics education research, and determine that the frameworks are useful but do not completely describe the covariational reasoning of the physics experts we interviewed.
 From our data, we identified reasoning patterns that are not described in the mathematics education research that, together with the mathematics covariational reasoning frameworks, begin to characterize \emph{physics} covariational reasoning.